 Sure, we all use profanities at times, especially when engaging in jovial conversations with friends and other colleagues.
-However, when it comes to work, this is something that should never exit the mouths of employees and enter the ears of their superiors.
+However, when it comes to work, swear words should never exit the mouths of employees and enter the ears of their colleagues and superiors.
 Not only can it be offensive, it can also send the wrong message to your whole team.

-When working in a Philippine call center service, where your job would entail your attention on the phone 24/7, swearing is something to avoidw entirely (you wouldn’t want to slip up and end up swearing to you caller).
-As much as possible, do limit that kind of language for situations outside of work.
+When working in a Philippine call center service where your job would entail your attention on the phone 24/7, swearing is something to avoid entirely (you wouldn’t want to slip up and end up swearing to you caller).
+As much as possible, do limit that kind of language to situations outside of work.

-For this, do your best to limit your eating time to the appropriate scheduled breaks.
-That way, you’ll have time to regain sustenance, and at the same time energize yourself for the day ahead.
+For this, do your best to limit your eating time to the appropriately scheduled breaks.
+That way, you’ll have time to regain sustenance and at the same time energize yourself for the day ahead.

-Call center services in the Philippines provide numerous computers for their employees, especially those who specialize in email and chat support.
+Call center services in the Philippines require employees to use computers, especially those who specialize in email and chat support.
 Since you’ve been given control of this technology, it would be best to limit your web-surfing activities during your breaks.

 This is actually one of the most important things to consider when it comes to employment in general.
 In which case, not only can people behind you see what you’re doing, but there is also the chance that your employer can track your activity using various forms of software at their command.
 Plus, once people see what you’re doing, your credibility as an employee of that company might be put into question.

-In this kind of situation, it would be best for you to get your headphones out so you are free to blast songs all day.
+In this kind of situation, it would be best for you to get your headphones out so you are free to listen to your music all day.
 However, if you do need to work on the phone, then it might be better for you to save listening to your music on your way home.
 Doing so would definitely help you unwind after a busy day.

-Spreading rumors is not only unprofessional, but also hurtful.
+Spreading rumors is not only unprofessional, it is also hurtful.
 Nobody wants to be subjected to rumors (regardless of them being true or not).
 This will definitely affect your team’s dynamic and not in a good way.
-Plus, it will only cost some controversy that might end up escalating to your bosses – a scenario which you wouldn’t want to be a part of.
+Plus, it will only cause controversy that might end up escalating to your bosses – a scenario which you wouldn’t want to be a part of.

-Just because the nature of Philippine call center service work can be a bit lax at times (albeit on the appropriate times), it doesn’t mean you can be so.
+There are times when the work at a Philippine call center service becomes a bit lax, it doesn’t mean you can neglect your duties.
 Being lazy just plain reeks of unprofessionalism as a simple hint of it can disrupt the flow within the workplace.